tinuademargaret/AI-Scratch/README.md

-# ml-scratch
+# AI-scratch
-Machine learning Algorithms implemented from scratch
+This repository implements some popular AI algorithms from scratch.